 When i left the home of my youth, a single shelf for my books would have extended seventy feet.
 My busiest year was the age of fourteen, when i read some 115 books (not including my oft-ignored schoolwork).
 The author who turned me into a reader was edgar rice burroughs - at thirteen, my first burroughs made it imperative that i read everything he wrote.
 A handful of others (shaw, o'neill, chekov, stoppard, vonnegut, dawkins) have triggered the same consuming desire.Here are the books i know, that every human ought read.
-The final version of this list will have more titles - a book on genetics, one about touch (a primer for which is chapters 4-8 of morris' "Intimate Behavior"), something on mythology and archetypes, perhaps several on sociology/psychology, and some i probably can't even begin to imagine.
+The final version of this list will have more titles - a book on desensitization, one on the biology of humyn nature (which may take decades more research), one about touch (a primer for which is chapters 4-8 of morris' "Intimate Behavior"), something on mythology and archetypes, others on sociology/psychology, and one or two i can't even begin to imagine.
 These books may turn your perceptions inside out, and put you back on the path of humynity.

 THE CARTOON HISTORY OF THE UNIVERSE, by larry gonick

 A brilliant book, and precisely what it claims to be.
 Gonick is a cartoonist with Harvard degrees who injects huge helpings of humor and science into his books (all of which should be required school reading).
 He self-deprecatingly declares that he's only trying to save the world.
 My kinda homo sapiens.